 An alliance works best when you begin the process with a conversation and ask open-ended questions:

-No one likes to feel like an item on your ‘to do’ list.
-For this alliance conversation to work, you must listen without interruption, without jumping to conclusions, or problem-solving.
-Most importantly, be genuinely curious about the person and what they are saying.
-Avoid jumping in to fill an awkward silence; give the other person time to complete what they are thinking.
+No one likes to feel like an item on your ‘to-do’ list.
+For this alliance conversation to work, you must listen without interruption, without jumping to conclusions or problem-solving.
+Most importantly, be genuinely curious about the person and what they say.
+Avoid jumping in to fill an awkward silence; give the other person time to complete their thoughts.

 “No matter what we do on the outside, people respond to how we feel on the inside,” The Arbinger Institutes, “Leadership and Self Deception” book.
 Creating an open and collaborative conversation to launch an alliance will allow the best of both people’s “insides” to connect with the other.

-When we join a company we bring our skills, our expertise and our expectations of how things should work.
-In a fast-paced, collaborative environment, it can feel rough until we acclimatize to the culture and build relationships with other people on whom we can depend.
+When we join a company, we bring our skills, expertise, and expectations of how things should work.
+In a fast-paced, collaborative environment, it can feel rough until we acclimate to the culture and build relationships with others on whom we can depend.
 The value of designing an alliance with other people is time well spent and will create results that reflect well on you over time.

 Try this experiment.
 Ask someone the three questions below, whether an employee, a peer, a cross-functional team member, your boss, a date, or a stranger in line at the airport:

-Congratulations, you’re on your way to greater success as an XFN leader!
+Congratulations, you’re on your way to tremendous success as an XFN leader!

 Let me know how this helps you connect with key people in your work and home environment.
 Good luck!

-This article was first published on the Design and Innovation, Design Thinking conference proceedings on March 29th 2019.
+This article was first published at the Design and Innovation, Design Thinking conference proceedings on March 29th, 2019.